 Fishing the surf zone along the beach requires some specialized tackle.
 More often than not, there will be wave action and currents to deal with.
 In places, there will be various fish species that have some rather sharp teeth as well.
-I covered surf fishing rods in a previous post and in this article, I will cover some common Surf Fishing Rigs that can be used and modified to work in almost any surf fishing environment.
+I covered surf fishing rods in a previous post and some good choices for rod and reel surf combos as well.
+In this article, I will cover some common Surf Fishing Rigs, or terminal tackle, that can be used and modified to work in almost any surf fishing environment.

 Surf Fishing Terminal Gear